semanticist21/query-key-chain/README.md

 By leveraging the proxy API, query-key-chain attaches methods that represent different levels of the query key hierarchy, ensuring a clean, intuitive, and scalable API for complex query key management.

+### Key Components

+`createQueryKey`: A utility function to initialize and create a query key chain.
+It sets up the base key and provides methods to build upon this key hierarchically.

+`queryChain`: The core mechanism that allows chaining different methods to build complex query keys.
+Each method in the chain appends its segment to the existing key array, ensuring a structured and hierarchical query key.

 This package supports a variety of functions to build complex query keys:

 `.all()`: Represents the global or overarching query.